shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 Stable Diffusion is a type of diffusion model that works in a two step process that uses a technique similar to how a generative model would work.
 The diffusion model operates by gradually adding noise to an input image in a forward process and then retrieves the original image by denoising (backwards process).

-In the (parametrized) backwards process, the model predicts the noise added in each of image  and generates new datapoints using a neural network.
-This diffusion model will be using a U-Net for the backwards process
+In the (parametrized) backwards process, the model predicts the noise added in each of the images and generates new datapoints using a neural network.
+Afterwards, when the noise is done being added, the model will work backwards, predicting the noise added to the image and then subtracting the noise from the image.
+Eventually, this will result into a clearer, denoised image.

+This diffusion model will be using a U-Net for the backwards process.

 ## Dependencies